likhithgowdahr005-create/RTL-to-SoC/Module 2/Lab 23/README.md

 ### Waveform Observation

-The GTKWave simulation verifies the correct operation of the asynchronous FIFO.
+The GTKWave simulation confirms the correct operation of the asynchronous FIFO.

-- **wr_clk** continuously drives write operations.
+- **wr_clk** drives write operations independently.
-- **rd_clk** independently controls read operations at a different frequency.
+- **rd_clk** drives read operations using a different clock frequency.
 - **wr_data** is written into FIFO memory whenever **wr_en** is asserted.
-- **rd_data** retrieves the stored values after read enable is activated.
+- **rd_data** retrieves the stored data when **rd_en** is enabled.
-- **wr_full** becomes active when the FIFO reaches maximum capacity, preventing further writes.
+- **wr_full** prevents additional write operations when the FIFO becomes full.
-- **rd_empty** indicates when no data is available for reading.
+- **rd_empty** indicates that no data is available for reading.
+- Data written into the FIFO is successfully transferred to the read domain despite different clock frequencies.

-- The waveform confirms successful data transfer between two independent clock domains without overflow or underflow.
+The waveform demonstrates reliable communication between independent clock domains without data corruption, overflow, or underflow.

 ---